sokcryptojacking/SoK/README.md

 - To find the other cryptocurrencies used by cryptojacking malware
 - To verify that the existence of a CPU limiting technique for the obfuscation

+## 3. Major Instances

+This folder contains the major cryptojacking attack instances that we used in the paper.

 ### Contact